learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

   }

   ```
-You can also add some additional features to the styles:
-- `elevation` (hybrid/standard):
-- `point

-**Note:** *By default, the map will automatically frame to fit all markers and annotations.
-You can change this later on in the Specifying Region section.*

 ### Marker Customization
 There are a couple of ways to customize your marker, such as color and what is displayed in the marker bubble.